 Everybody exercises for different reasons, and having a clear goal when exercising is the key to success.
 Common goals include weight loss, muscle growth, and a lean core.
 However, flexibility is also a critical aspect that should not be relegated to a few minutes of stretches, lounges, and twists at the end of your workout.

-FlexibilityOpens in a new tab. refers to the ability we have to move our joints through their full range of motion.
+Flexibility refers to the ability we have to move our joints through their full range of motion.
 Most of us are born with this skill, but we often lose over time because of our sedentary and movement-wise restricted lifestyle.

-Focusing on flexibility can yield incredible benefitsOpens in a new tab. and even support your training or daily exercise.
+Focusing on flexibility can yield incredible benefits and even support your training or daily exercise.
 You might just love running, cycling, or swimming in your free time, or you might be working towards being a professional athlete.
 In any case, you will need a high level of flexibility to have the range of motion necessary to elevate your performance.

 Without the necessary flexibility, it is common to experience injuries, tightness, stiffness, and discomfort.
 These conditions can also lead to inflammation and pain instances, taking months or years to resolve.